matrix-org/matrix-spec/content/client-server-api/modules/secrets.md

 Secrets are plain strings; structured data can be stored by encoding it as a string.

-The mechanism described in this section is known as secure secret storage and sharing, SSSS, or 4S.
+The mechanism described in this section is known as "secure secret storage and sharing", "SSSS", or "4S".

 #### Storage